e-p-metzner/ARTmie/joss/paper.md

 # Acknowledgement
-This work was done during the funding by ...
+This work was done during the funding by the Deutsche Forschungsgemeinschaft (DFG) under the project FE.5250.0010.7772.

 # References